memphis-cs/demo-homework-team-workflow/README.md

 - Once the reviewer approves the change, they should also merge it into the `master` branch.
 - If other PRs are merged into the `master` branch before yours is, you will need to merge those changes into your topic branch before your PR can be merged.

+### 2.6.
+Fixing Bugs after a PR Has Been Accepted/Merged

+- If a buggy PR is accidentally accepted, to correct the bug, you will need to follow steps 1–5 above, but with some small differences.
+That is, you will need to create an issue for your bug and a PR for your hotfix, and the PR will need to be reviewed and accepted as described above.
+- For bug fixes, the above task steps are changed only as follows:
+  - In step 1, the issue title must begin with `Bug:` and be followed by a brief description of the bug.
+For example, an acceptable title might be `Bug: Missing test for numericality validation in Homework 5, Task 3`.
+  - In steps 1 and 4, both the issue and PR _Labels_ must be set to _bug_.

 ## 3. Submitting Your Team's Work

 ### 3.1 Step 1: Create a Release for the Team's Homework Submission